 Attention to the health and well-being of our students is of significant importance to ensure they are able to participate and engage in school activities to the best of their ability.

-Our Sick Bay offers the services of a School Nurse and is open every day during school hours.
+Our Sick Bay offers the services of a First Aid Officer and is open every day during school hours.
 This is for students who become unwell during school hours or for the treatment of injuries sustained while at school.
-If a student is unable to continue at school, the School Nurse or duty personnel will contact whānau to collect the student to take them home.
+If a student is unable to continue at school, the First Aid Officer or duty personnel will contact whānau to collect the student to take them home.

 If a student has medication which needs to be taken during school hours, this should be placed in a clearly labelled container where it can be collected and taken as needed.
-Medication is to be handed into Mrs Preston (School Nurse) who will dispense them when required.
+Medication is to be handed into Emma Childs (First Aid Officer) who will dispense them when required.

 There is also a team of public health nurses available to visit the school.
 They will see students for physical, mental, or sexual health issues and appointments can be made via link on the Student Portal.